Purpose, scope and development of the Standard

 Improving government services in the digital age

-The purpose of the standard is to provide the design thinking for anyone who designs or provides government services.
-It is intended to support the provision of public services, which are easily accessible, integrated, inclusive and trusted to all New Zealanders.
+The purpose of the Standard is to provide the design thinking for anyone who designs or provides government services.
+It supports the government to provide public services that are easily accessible, integrated, inclusive and trusted by all New Zealanders.

-The standard supports New Zealand’s role as one of the D7 leading digital nations.
+The Standard supports New Zealand’s role as one of the Digital 9 (D9) leading digital nations.

 Taking a collaborative design approach